ntk148v/til/virtualization/README.md

 To fully master Firecracker, you must understand both the user-space operations (interacting with its REST API) and the host-space operations (how KVM and the Linux kernel partition resources).

 This guide provides a comprehensive, production-style walkthrough to configure, network, boot, and analyze a Firecracker microVM using the exact assets and versions from the official repository.
-It is taken from Firecracker getting started guide
+It is taken from Firecracker getting started guide and enrich.

 **Step 1: Environment Verification & Hardware Virtualization**